 Molting chickens can be stressful because, well, your flock looks naked and like they’re unhealthy.

 When we say “chickens molting,” you might wonder what that really means.
-It’s a term you see thrown around on Facebook, but it can be confusing if you’re a beginner with chickens.
+It’s a term you see thrown around on Facebook, but it can be confusing if you’re a beginner with chickens.w

 Basically, when we say “chickens molting,” we mean that your hens and roosters are losing their feathers.
-Don’t worry – they’ll grow new ones, and chickens molting is perfectly normal.
+They shed old feathers and then grow new ones!
+Don’t worry the molting process is perfectly normal.

 When do chickens molt?

-Inconveniently, chickens tend to molt in the late fall or early winter; breeding season is over, and your flock will start to grow new feathers.
+Chickens tend to molt in the late summer, early fall or even early winter when breeding season is over.

 As your chickens get more and more “naked,” you’ll probably worry that your flock is cold (they might be and you’ll have to find a way to keep them warm).